 It’s probably a good idea I don’t curate exhibitions because I can’t understand why there would be a photography ban on work that is all in the public domain.
 With a lack of images, I thought it would be tricky to illustrate my entry, but the team at Wellcome Collection were very helpful and responsive, supplying images – thank you to them.

 The exhibition is popular and, as this was one of their late night Thursday openings, it was busy.
 We joined the crowds in the first section, a long wall devoted to smoking-related design.
-Everything from stamps, cigarette packaging, videos
+Everything from stamps to cigarette packaging.

 All these items created a visual timeline of 120 years, showing how designs have changed to reflect (or counter) public attitudes to smoking.